ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 **Peer Review Test**

 Feedback from peer review suggested design alterations for better UX including a third font and dropping to two columns at the tablet response size.
+Feedback from further mentor review suggested margin alterations for better UX, and ensuring responsiveness on multiple devices.

 **User Testing**